Dpdl-io/DpdlEngine/README.md

 has a high degree of backward compatibility.

-A DpdlPacket contains 1 - n chunks of compressed data that can be allocated, queried and deallocated when data is not used.
+A DpdlPacket contains 1 - n chunks of compressed data that can be allocated, queried and deallocated when data is not used anymore.

+All kind of data can be packed into a DpdlPacket.

 ### DpdlPacket